Tulip-Dev/tulip/library/tulip-python/bindings/tulip-core/packaging/README.rst

     # iterate over package requirements
     for r in d.requires():
       # process requirement name to get its pip package name :
-      # switch to lower case and remove version infos if any
+      # switch to lower case and remove version info if any
       s = str(r).lower()
       match = re.search('|'.join(map(re.escape, '<=>;!')), s)
       if match: